wormhole-foundation/wormhole/cosmwasm/deployment/terra2/test/README.md

 These tests are built using Jest and is meant to be structured very similarly to the [ethereum unit tests](../../../ethereum), which requires running a local node via ganache before _truffle_ can run any of the testing scripts in the [test directory](../../../ethereum/test).

-**Currently the only test that exists is for the token bridge's transfer and transfer with payload.**
+**Currently, the only existing test is for the token bridge's transfer and transfer with payload.**